 As with most spin bikes you don’t have resistance levels marked which can make it difficult to return to a previous setting or to know how hard you are working compared to a previous workout.
-The only spin bikes or indoor cycles with marked resistance have magnetic resistance and cost about $600 to $900 more – Keiser M3 Plus or Bodycraft SPR but they have a different set up than a traditional spin bike which is not everyone’s taste (others prefer it).
+The only spin bikes or indoor cycles with marked resistance have magnetic resistance like the – Keiser M3i or Bodycraft SPR but they have a different set up than a traditional spin bike which is not everyone’s taste (some prefer it).

 There is a guard that protects the resistance pad and flywheel from sweat dripping on to them.
 This helps to prolong the life of both as they don’t get exposed to the corrosive effects of sweat.

 The bike has a chain drive that is similar to the one you find on an outdoor bike.
 It makes a soft clinking noise as it moves over the sprockets.

 It shouldn’t rattle.
 If it does the chain may need tightening.
 You do this in the similar way you do on an outdoor bike.
 Most people should find they can do this.